seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

     <summary>Bluetooth & Concurrency</summary>
     </br>

 I wrote a library to handle bluetooth functionality.
-Check it out: [github link](https://www.github.com/seanngpack/feeling-blue-cpp)
+Check it out: [github link](https://www.github.com/seanngpack/feeling-blue-cpp).
+The bluetooth library uses semaphores and callbacks to control the program flow.
+In Swag Scanner, I use a simple mutex and conditional variable in the arduino's ```rotate()``` method which blocks the calling thread until the arduino sends a notification that the table has stopped rotating.

 </details>
 </br>